-Many people find it helpful to use the S.M.A.R.T. goal format to define their resolution.
+Many people find using the S.M.A.R.T. goal format helpful to define their resolution.

 S.M.A.R.T. goals are specific, measurable, achievable, realistic and time-bound.
 For example, a S.M.A.R.T. goal for losing weight may be to lose 10 pounds in two months.
 This goal is specific since you know exactly how much weight you want to lose.
 It’s measurable; you will weigh yourself daily or weekly.
 It is achievable and realistic; one to two pounds per week is a healthy weight loss.
 The goal is also time-bound since you know when you want to achieve it.

 If your New Year’s resolution is health-related, talking with your primary care provider can help.
-You can discuss with them your goal, your current health status and steps you can take to safely make your new habits last.
+You can discuss with them your goal, your current health status and steps you can take to make your new habits last safely.

-Learn more about the primary care services we offer at Mercy Health.
+Learn more about the primary care services we provide at Mercy Health.